Wilhelm1von1Hermann/somekspmod-patch/README.md

 TODO:

-CTT Patch for Apoapsis Motors (coming in next update)
+CTT Patch for Apoapsis Motors (coming in next update, v1.3)

 Maybe some CTT patches for other part packs